 Dr. Hyman suggests avoiding grains, legumes, and vegetable oils, and omits dairy because, “it contributes to obesity, diabetes, heart disease, and cancer and may increase the risk of osteoporosis”.

-Drawing on the traditional eating habits of communities surrounding the Mediterranean Sea, the Mediterranean diet promotes eating mostly plant-based foods, such as fruit, vegetables, whole grains, legumes, and nuts; replacing butter with healthy fats such as olive oil and canola oil; using herbs and spices instead of salt as flavor; only eating red meat a few times a month; eating fish and poultry at least twice a week; and drinking red wine in moderation.
+Drawing on the traditional eating habits of communities surrounding the Mediterranean Sea, the Mediterranean diet promotes eating mostly plant-based foods, such as fruit, vegetables, whole grains, legumes, and nuts; replacing butter with healthy fats such as olive oil; using herbs and spices instead of salt as flavor; only eating red meat a few times a month; eating fish and poultry at least twice a week; and drinking red wine in moderation.

 Research shows that following the traditional Mediterranean diet reduces your risk of heart disease and prevents major chronic diseases.
 And because the diet is rich in fiber, it can slow your body’s absorption of sugar and help improve blood sugar levels and ultimately help you maintain a healthy weight.